taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 3

 We're back in Asoka's sleeping bubble.
 The sun is nearly at midday.
 Asoka's hand is no longer on top of their face; their hands now cup their cheek as they nap fitfully, silently weeping into their pillow.
-We hear a scratch at the entrance, which jolts Iri awake.
+We hear a scratch on the eSyrup bubble, which jolts Iri awake.

 Min: **"Asoka?"**